anush97/SentimentAnalysisWebApp/README.md

 # Audio Sentiment Analysis Web Application

 ## Project Overview
-This web application allows hiring managers to upload audio files of dialogues and receive sentiment and psychological insights about the conversation.
+This web application allows users to upload audio files of dialogues and receive sentiment and psychological insights about the conversation.
 The application uses the Deepgram API for speech-to-text transcription and the OpenAI API for sentiment analysis.

 ## Technologies Used
 - Flask (A Python web framework)